Fluctuating Non-linear Non-equilibrium System in Terms of Nambu Thermodynamics: Summary and discussion

 Numerical simulations have been carried out in detail with respect to the temporal evolution of the chemical reactions with thermal fluctuations.

 In this paper we can put forward a general framework for the ``Nambu non-equilibrium thermodynamics''.
-In this formalism, it is shown that any autonomous differential equations for $N$ variables can be written as a system of Nambu non-equilibrium thermodynamics, having $(N-1)$ Hamiltonians and an entropy $S$.
-An important fact obtained is that this formalism is applicable to the systems far from equilibrium, having non-linear response and cycles.
+In this formalism, it is shown that any autonomous differential equations for $N$ variables can be written locally (or temporarily) as a system of Nambu non-equilibrium thermodynamics, having $(N-1)$ Hamiltonians and an entropy $S$.
+Since the global existence of multi-Hamltonians is not guaranteed rigorously, we assume the existence of them a priori.
+It is important to note that this formalism is applicable to the systems far from equilibrium, having non-linear response and cycles.
 Then, we may expect ``another second law of thermodynamics'', which drives the highly non-equilibrium system to a special system $\Omega_{\text{cycle}}$, in which the cycle exists and the third entropy $S^C$ becomes a constant.

 One advantage of using Nambu brackets is that they clarify the structure.

 We can analyze the motive forces of the time development separately, one by Hamiltonian, and the other by entropy.
 The contribution of them cannot be separated by the numerical calculation of the differential equation in the BZ reaction and others.
 Nambu theory is a theory that describes multiple conservation laws with multiple Hamiltonians $H_1\dots H_n$.
 The introduction of entropy may break some of these conservation laws, but the remaining unbroken conservation laws or pseudo-conservation laws (periodicity) remain, which leads to the generation of cycles.